Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

 The description clearly states the tool's purpose: 'Navigate code: find definitions, references, code completion, and class hierarchy.'
-It provides specific use cases and distinguishes itself from sibling SAPContext by noting that for CDS entities, SAPContext is preferred.
+It uses specific verbs and resources, and differentiates from sibling tools by advising when to use SAPContext instead (for CDS entities).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.